 - Fixed interest: where interest is calculated upfront and the full amount is added to your loan amount at the outset.
 This is how Satsuma Loans calculates their interest so you always know the full cost of your loan upfront.

 The amount you and your lender have agreed you will pay back, whether that’s in one lump sum or at regular intervals throughout your loan term.
-For Satsuma Loans this is a fixed weekly amount that’s affordable for you.
+For Satsuma Loans this is a fixed monthly or weekly amount that’s affordable for you.

 Total amount payable